AbdullahElTiby/Temporary-email/README.md

 🛡️ Disclaimer
 This tool is intended for educational and testing purposes only.

-Do not use it for spam, illegal activity, or to bypass systems.
+Do not use it for spam, illegal activity, or to bypass security systems.

 Some websites may block mail.tm or other temp email domains.